 With the exception of preventing monopolies from taking advantage of people, the government has no business in setting prices.
 Indeed, when the government tries to set prices, everyone suffers, including the government (and government suffering should be among the least of our worries).
 Caps on pricing are caps on quality, caps on excellence, caps on liberty and freedom, period.
 Socialized medicine, for example, makes mediocre healthcare available to all and ensures that healthcare stays mediocre.
 Free of charge lawyers for all will just ensure that lawyers are mediocre and stay that way.

 Second, even people with access to lawyers get shafted more than flawed human nature should cause.
 Why?
 Because the justice system will never be just without just people administering and participating in it.
 There are insufficient just people administering the legal system, and even their numbers are dwindling.
 No judge, clerk, law enforcement officer, prosecutor, defense lawyer or defendant should be unjust in his/her conduct.
-Unfortunately, far too many judges, clerks, law enforcement officers, prosecutors, defense lawyers, civil suit lawyers, and litigants are unjust in their conduct.
 The most brilliant attorney in the world is of no use to you if you’ve got a corrupt or apathetic judge deciding your case or if you’ve got a lying litigant and a complicit attorney spinning lies that your judge and/or jury believe.

 There are too many people out there who, but for the lack of moral instruction and example, would themselves be moral and ethical people.
 Too many people, however, are willing to make the sacrifice that morality, honor, and good character require.
 An honest day’s labor for an honest day’s pay is considered laughable today.
 “Do what is right, let the consequence follow” is impossible for short-sighted, purely self-interested people to understand, as is “Do unto others as you would have them do unto you.”
 I commend The Gods of the Copybook Headings to you too.